wildfly-extras/creaper/README.md

 If you want to use commands for patching, you also have to provide `wildfly-patching`.

+You might need to tweak other dependencies to transitively bring compatible `jboss-logging` from `wildfly-core` or explicitly provide compatible version.
+WildFly 34 and newer requires at least `3.6.0`.

 Other dependencies might be required if you're using "local" CLI operations, such as `jms-queue add ...` on WildFly 10 (it was a built-in operation in previous WildFly versions, but was moved to a separate module due to